benjsmyth/algorithms/sorting/bubble-sort/README.md

 # Bubble sort
 ## Algorithm
-Bubble sort is a stable, online sorting algorithm that works by repeatedly swapping adjacents elements in a list.
-Each time the algorithm runs through the list, it effectively sorts the next highest element in the list.
-The algorithm repeats this process until the list is sorted.
+Bubble sort is a stable, online sorting algorithm that works by repeatedly swapping adjacents elements in an array.
+Each time the algorithm runs through the array, it effectively sorts the next highest element in the array.
+The algorithm repeats this process until the array is sorted.
 ```
-ALGORITHM bubbleSort(L):
+ALGORITHM bubbleSort(A):
-    n := LENGTH(L)
+    n := LENGTH(A)
     FOR 0 <= i < n:
         FOR 1 <= j < n:
-            IF L[j] < L[j-1]:
+            IF A[j] < A[j-1]:
-                swap(L, j, j-1)
+                swap(A, j, j-1)
             END IF
         END FOR
     END FOR
 END ALGORITHM
 ```
 ## Optimization
-Bubble sort can be optimized by terminating when the list has been sorted early.
-To do this, the algorithm can keep track of a Boolean variable `swapped` that checks whether or not an element was swapped during the previous run through the list.
-At the first run when all the elements have been sorted, `swapped` remains `false` and the algorithm terminates early.
+Bubble sort can be optimized by terminating when the array has been sorted early.
+To do this, the algorithm must keep track of a Boolean variable `swapped` that remembers whether or not an element was swapped during the previous run through the list.
+When all the elements have been sorted, `swapped` remains `false` and the algorithm terminates early.
 ```
-ALGORITHM bubbleSort(L):
+ALGORITHM bubbleSort(A):
-    n := LENGTH(L)
+    n := LENGTH(A)
     DO:
         swapped := FALSE
         FOR 1 <= i <= n-1:
-            IF L[i] < L[i-1]:
+            IF A[i] < A[i-1]:
-                swap(L, i, i-1)
+                swap(A, i, i-1)
                 swapped := TRUE
             END IF
         END FOR
     WHILE swapped
 END ALGORITHM
 ```
 Bubble sort can be optimized further by ignoring elements that have already been sorted.
-After every run the list can be virtually cut-off from the sorted portion, and this cut-off is the index `sorted` where the last swap occurred.
-When the cut-off reaches `1`, the algorithm terminates; if the list is sorted early, then the cut-off remains `0` and the algorithm terminates early.
+After every run, the array can be virtually cut-off from the sorted portion, and this cut-off is the index `sorted` where the previous swap occurred.
+When the cut-off reaches `1`, the algorithm terminates; if the array is sorted early, then the cut-off remains `0` and the algorithm terminates early.
 ```
-ALGORITHM bubbleSort(L):
+ALGORITHM bubbleSort(A):
-    n := LENGTH(L)
+    n := LENGTH(A)
     DO:
         sorted := 0
         FOR 1 <= i <= n-1:
-            IF L[i] < L[i-1]:
+            IF A[i] < A[i-1]:
-                swap(L, i, i-1)
+                swap(A, i, i-1)
                 sorted := i
             END IF
         END FOR